Allison Brennan

 Allison Brennan (born September 29, 1969) is an American best-selling writer of romantic thriller novels.
 Her first book was published in 2005.

 Biography

 Brennan was born in San Carlos, California.
 In 1987, she graduated from Menlo School in Atherton, California, and attended college at UC Santa Cruz from 1987 to 1989, working as a legislative consultant in the California State Legislature from 1992 to 2005.
-In 1993, she married Dan Brennan, and they had five children.
-She currently resides in Elk Grove, California.
+In 1993, she married Dan Brennan, and they have five children.
+She currently resides in Arizona.

-Since 2005, Brennan has published numerous novels, five of which are found in over 1000 libraries and have been translated into Japanese, Norwegian, German, Spanish, French and Italian.
+Since 2005, Brennan has published numerous novels, several of which have been translated into Japanese, Norwegian, German, Spanish, French, and Italian.
 Most of her books have been New York Times best-sellers.